Seguleh/Haskellproy1/README.md

-Haskellproy1
+Haskell_Proy1
 ============

+2 Main Functions:

+-Map of matrix coordiantes in binary

-Map of coordiantes and find a path between coordinates in a matrix.
+-Find a path between coordinates in a matrix.